neopragma/dnmusic/clues-example-1.md

 #### Example 1: Summary

-The music contains notes and rhythmic patters.
+The music contains notes and rhythmic patterns.
 Unless we're absolute beginners (which we all are at some point), we should not have to struggle with the notes or the rhythmic patterns in this piece.

 We've seen each of these notes thousands of times before, even if we haven't seen them arranged in precisely this order.